-7 people have died in storms in southern China and 70 crocodiles are reported to be on the loose
+7 people have died in storms in southern China, and 70 crocodiles are reported to be on the loose

 BEIJING (AP) — Rainstorms battering southern China have killed at least seven people and allowed dozens of crocodiles to escape from a farm.

-Nearby residents were advised to stay at home after more than 70 crocodiles reportedly escaped in Maoming, a city near the coast in western Guangdong province, according to Chinese media reports.
+Nearby residents were advised to stay at home after more than 70 crocodiles escaped in Maoming, a city near the coast in western Guangdong province, according to Chinese media reports.

 An emergency official was quoted as saying that 69 adult crocodiles and six juveniles had escaped.
 Some have been captured, but the operation was difficult because of the depth of a lake they are in, the media reports said.